openhatch/oh-mainline/docs/deployment/advanced_installation.rst

 like apt-get.

 For each dependency, we specify how to get it with pip *or* apt-get.
-If you have a Debian or Ubuntu sustem, use the apt-get instructions.
+If you have a Debian or Ubuntu system, use the apt-get instructions.
 Otherwise, try pip.
 (And if it doesn't work, ask for help quickly.)